bob-fornal/talk--presentation-tool/README.md

 ## Talks

 - [x] A Look Inside Observables
-- [/] Active Career Management
+- [x] Active Career Management
-- [ ] Asynchronous JavaScript: Livin' on a Prayer
+- [/] Asynchronous JavaScript: Livin' on a Prayer
 - [x] Developer Tools for non-Developers
 - [x] What to Avoid When Writing Unit Tests
 - [x] Writing Testable Code